-Not sure if your home has the correct amount of humidity?
-Call Rolf Griffin Service Experts Heating & Air Conditioning today for a no-charge in-home comfort analysis to be sure your air isn’t damaging your valuable home.
+Not sure if your home has the right amount of humidity?
+Call Rolf Griffin Service Experts today or schedule online for a free in-home comfort analysis and make sure your air isn’t hurting your valuable home.

 By Brian Sodoma, for Service Experts With autumn on the horizon, homeowners will soon be preparing for the winter months ahead.
 Cold weather adds additional demand on your HVAC system.
 To prepare your heating unit for the heavy work it will be doing, scheduled HVAC maintenance should be on your...
 Continue reading

 The workplace is the main source of exposure to potentially harmful substances and pollutants – mainly air pollution, toxic chemicals and dust.
 The World Health Organization (WHO) estimates that there are 3.2 million deaths worldwide have been attributed to airborne pollution in the past 10...
 Continue reading